Shahla Humbatova

 Shahla Knyaz gizi Humbatova (Şəhla Knyaz qızı Hümbətova) is an Azerbaijani human rights advocate and lawyer.
 After speaking out against prison conditions in Azerbaijan, she was disbarred from being a lawyer, which resulted in international protests.
 In 2020 she was recognised as an International Woman of Courage by U.S. Secretary of State Mike Pompeo.

 Life

 Humbatova began practising law in Azerbaijan in 2013.
-She is one of few women who actively speaks out against the treatment of human rights advocates in Azerbaijan.
+She is one of few women who speaks out against the treatment of human rights advocates in Azerbaijan.
 She has attracted both criticism and admiration for defending LGBT rights.
 Her example encourages others to follow.